Carly Simon: Influence on other artists

-Taylor Swift said of Simon "She has always been known for her songwriting and her honesty.
+Taylor Swift said of Simon: "She has always been known for her songwriting and her honesty.
 She's known as an emotional person but a strong person.
-I really really look up to that.
+I really, really look up to that.
 I admire her.
 I think she's always been beautiful and natural and seems to do it all effortlessly.
 There's nothing more attractive than someone who seems to live effortlessly."
-Carly Rae Jepsen was also influenced by Simon, stating "In truth I think I'm inspired by her for many reasons," she explained.
+Carly Rae Jepsen was also influenced by Simon, stating: "In truth I think I'm inspired by her for many reasons," she explained.
 "I think her music is amazing.
 I love the way she writes, which is very – almost to the point.
 There's not a lot of – I want to say there's not a lot of metaphor to it.
 I think it's really relatable and honest.
 And I love her fashion sense."
+Brittany Murphy considered Simon her idol, once stating: "I have always been acquainted with Carly's catalogue, to say the least.
+She's the most tremendous woman.
+She's a force of nature.
+She's just a delight."

-Tori Amos cited Simon as an influence, and often covers "Boys in the Trees" in concert.
-"I used to listen to this song over and over, wishing I'd wrote it," Amos once said of the track.
+Tori Amos cited Simon as an influence, and often covers "Boys in the Trees" in concert; "I used to listen to this song over and over, wishing I'd wrote it," Amos once said of the track.
 At the 2012 ASCAP awards, where Simon received the Founders Award, Dixie Chicks lead singer Natalie Maines stated: "I grew up listening to Carly Simon, she was a huge influence on me."
 Maines then performed "That's the Way I've Always Heard It Should Be", which she said was one of her favorite Carly Simon songs.
-In a 2021 Rolling Stone essay, Clairo said of Simon "Every time I listen to her, I feel like she's talking to me directly or saying something that took a lot of courage to build up to say."
-She continued "There's nothing you could add or take away from her legacy, because she's always been truthful," concluding with "the fact that she was always so upfront about everything that wasn't perfect, I think, is what makes her the most important to me."
+In a 2021 essay for Rolling Stone, Clairo wrote of Simon: "Every time I listen to her, I feel like she's talking to me directly or saying something that took a lot of courage to build up to say."
+She continued: "There's nothing you could add or take away from her legacy, because she's always been truthful," concluding with "the fact that she was always so upfront about everything that wasn't perfect, I think, is what makes her the most important to me."
+Sara Bareilles, while inducting Simon into the Rock and Roll Hall of Fame, stated: "Like so many singer-songwriters who have come after her, I too have felt the powerful impact of Carly Simon and been made better for it."